perses/perses/docs/datasource.md

 }
 ```

-Just as a reminder, priority is `"Local datasource in the dashboard" > "Project datasource" > "Global datasource"`.
+Priority is `"Local datasource in the dashboard" > "Project datasource" > "Global datasource"`.

 So if by any chance you a local datasource that is named exactly like a Project datasource, or a Global datasource, we
 will consider that the user intentionally wanted to override the upper datasource, so we will use the one with the
 smallest scope.